sergeshustoff/dikt/README.md

 [Dagger](https://github.com/google/dagger) - most popular DI framework for Android, but it doesn't support multiplatform yet.

 ### Sample
 I forked kotlin multiplatform sample [here](https://github.com/sergeshustoff/PeopleInSpace-dikt-sample) and replaced di with DI.kt.
 It's clumsy, but it shows that library works on different platforms.

+[Here](https://github.com/holdbetter/PremierLeague) you can find more extensive project by [@holdbetter](https://github.com/holdbetter) that uses DI.kt.

 ## Installation